On particular diameter bounds for integral point sets in higher dimensions: Classification of planar integral point sets

+Rails sets with 4 and 4 points on the lines are somewhat rather common; an example of such a set is shown on Fig.~\ref{8_1111_770_5666c83a03a80e1d3f8f8e8186a145f6__rails_4.png}:

-\begin{dfn} A planar integral point sets situated in two perpendicular straight lines is called a \textit{cross} set. \end{dfn} Every cross set has characteristic 1; in~\cite{antonov2008maximal}, cross sets with only 2 points out of one of the lines are called \textit{crabs}.
+\begin{dfn} A planar integral point set situated on two perpendicular straight lines is called a \textit{cross} set. \end{dfn} Every cross set has characteristic 1; in~\cite{antonov2008maximal}, cross sets with only 2 points out of one of the lines that have two axes of symmetry are called \textit{crabs}.

-\begin{dfn} A planar integral point sets situated in two straight lines that are not parallel nor perpendicular, is called a \textit{sciccors} set. \end{dfn}
+\begin{dfn} A planar integral point set situated on two straight lines that are not parallel nor perpendicular, is called a \textit{scissors} set. \end{dfn}